weakish/docs-en/views/realtime-guide-senior.md

 ### Keyword Filtering

 You might consider filtering cuss words out from the messages sent into group chats by users.
-LeanMessage offers a built-in component that helps you easily implement such function.
+LeanMessage offers built-in keyword filtering.
 It works not only for chat rooms, but also for **basic conversations and system conversations**.

+Matched keywords will be replaced with `***`.

+Keyword filtering is message modification at the system level, so message sender will receive a `MESSAGE_UPDATE` event.
+Application can listen on this event at client side.
+Please refer to [the "Edit a message" section of previous chapter](realtime-guide-intermediate.html#edit-a-message) for code samples.

+LeanCloud offers a set of keywords by default.
-To use it, go to your app's [Dashboard > Messaging > LeanMessage > Settings](https://console.leancloud.app/messaging.html?appid={{appid}}#/message/realtime/conf) and enable **Keyword filtering**.
-LeanCloud offers a set of keywords by default, but you can also use your own keywords by uploading a file.
-A keyword appearing in a message will be replaced by `***`.
+Apps with Business Plans can customize filtering keywords.
+To do so, go to your app's [Dashboard > Messaging > LeanMessage > Settings](https://console.leancloud.app/messaging.html?appid={{appid}}#/message/realtime/conf) and enable **Custom keyword filtering**.
+Then upload your own keywords file to replace the default list.

 If you have more complicated requirements regarding message filtering, we recommend that you make use of [the `_messageReceived` hook of LeanEngine](realtime-guide-systemconv.html#_messageReceived).
 You can defined your own logic for controlling messages.